mostly-harmless-ai/challenges/Readme.md

 ---

 This repository contains the definitions for the Mostly Harmless AI challenges.
-Each challenge~(alternatively called a "task" hereafter) is defined by a Readme file, a grading script, and potentially some additional data files (public and private) and baseline scripts.
+Each challenge~(alternatively called a "task" hereafter) is defined by a Readme file, evaluation scripts, and potentially some additional data files (public and private) and baseline scripts.
 Challenges are stored in the `tasks` folder.

+## Contributing

+You're welcome to submit a challenge!
+Please [read the documentation](https://mostly-harmless-ai.github.io) for details on how to contribute.